Red Sox sign RHP Andriese to $2.1 million, 1-year deal

 The option includes an escalator of up to $1 million for innings — $250,000 each for 120, 130, 140 and 150.
 He can also earn $500,000 in performance bonuses based on innings, $125,000 for 120, 130, 140 and 150.

-Boston also claimed catcher Deivy Grullón off waivers from the Cincinnati Reds.
+Also Wednesday, the Cincinnati Reds claimed catcher Deivy Grullón off waivers from the Red Sox.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports